A well-done, automated email sequence is what makes your revenue look good.

 1. Welcome email sequence

-When you go to someone’s house, would you just walk in?
+When you go to someone’s house, do you just walk in?

 Hopefully not Of course not.
 They need to welcome you.